opsdroid/opsdroid/docs/rest-api.md

     token: <your chosen token>
 ```

-You must provide a token which will be used to validate requests hitting the command center endppoints.
+You must provide a token used to validate requests hitting the command center endpoints.
 It's highly recommended that you choose a strong token if opsdroid is exposed to the internet.

 ## `/connectors` _[GET]_ _[PATCH]_